simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - referred to by name
     - pass to EC2, CloudFormation, Lambda, Ec2 Run Command etc.
 #### Configuration Management
+- Template for the root volume - OS, Apps
+- Launch permissions, public, private, specific
+- Block device mappings, what volumes should be attached at launch time
 - AMIs
 - User Data
 - Deployment Frameworks
 - OpsWorks
 - Cloudformation
 #### AMIs
+- If AMI is created programatically, need to register before it can be used
+    - registered on regional basis
+    - can share/copy an AMI to another AMI or account
+        - Need to allow Read access to storage of AMI to allow sharing
+        - If encrypted, need to share encryption key and snap for the AMI
+        - If there's a __billingProducts__ code, can't directly copy the AMI
 - Foundational components
 - Company-wide tools/standards - e.g. domain join and Active Directory
 - Create